LxKxC/Crawly/doc/scan.md

 - [x] scan.py

 This file contains scanning classes of crawly.
-Each class instancied is auto runned with the gived paremeters.
+Each class instancied is auto runned with the given paremeters.

 # Crawler
 ```